-Recent issued accounting pronouncements-On May 28, 2014, the FASB issued ASU 2014-09 and related subsequent amendments, Revenue from Contracts with Customers, which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
-This ASU will replace most existing revenue recognition guidance in GAAP when it becomes effective.
-In July 2015, the FASB voted to defer the effective date to fiscal years, and interim periods within those fiscal years, beginning after December 15, 2017.
-The standard permits the use of either the retrospective or cumulative effect transition method.
-The adoption of the preceding standard is not expected to have a material impact on the Company's revenue.
+In May 2014, the Financial Accounting Standards Board (the "FASB") issued Accounting Standards Update ("ASU") 2014-09, Revenue from Contracts with Customers ("ASC 606"), which requires an entity to recognize the amount of revenue to which it expects to be entitled for the transfer of promised goods or services to customers.
+This ASU and related subsequent amendments replaces most existing revenue recognition guidance in GAAP.
+The Company adopted ASC 606 on February 1, 2018 using the modified retrospective transition method.
+See Revenue Recognition above for further details.